cyberark/conjur/tutorials/policy/applications.md

 Is the "error: 403 Forbidden" a mistake?
 No, it's demonstrating that the host is able to authenticate, but it's not permitted to fetch the secret.

 What's needed is an **entitlement** to grant `group:db/secrets-users` to `layer:frontend`.
-You can verify that this role grant does not yet exist:
+You can verify that this role grant does not yet exist by listing the members of the role `group:db/secrets-users`:

 {% highlight shell %}
 $ conjur role members group:db/secrets-users
 [
   "dev:policy:db"
+]
+{% endhighlight %}

+And by listing the role memberships of the host:

+{% highlight shell %}
+$ conjur role memberships host:frontend/frontend-01
+[
+  "keg:host:frontend/frontend-01",
+  "keg:layer:frontend"
 ]
 {% endhighlight %}